 - Some stupas have Buddhist and Hindu motifs

 - The doorways to the temples are statues of Chinese warriors, philosophers, and Marco Polo

-It is extremely important to know the dress code when visiting places of worship in any city.
-Our tour guide suggested we avoid wearing “Bow Wow” clothing (when you bow, the people say ‘wow’).
+Before traveling to Thailand, it is important to know what to wear in Thailand temples.
+Prior to our visit, our tour guide suggested we avoid wearing “Bow Wow” clothing (when you bow, the people say ‘wow’).
 Stay away from clothes that don’t cover your knees, shoulders, and midsection.
 Depending on their discretion, you may need to rent clothing.
 When visiting the Royal Summer Palace, I wore a maxi dress, but they determined it was ‘too sexy’ because of slits on the sides.
 I ended up renting a wrap skirt and top for 500 Thai Baht.

 Part of traveling, in general, includes being respectful of people’s way of life.
 These temples are tourist attractions, but people also worship there.
 Even if you don’t agree with their religious practices, it’s disrespectful to disrupt people’s prayers and/or sacrifices.
 Here are some other tips to keep in mind when visiting Thai temples.